Choketa/CrazyEggs/README.md

 Crazy Egg and Destruction Egg

 Crazy Egg provides a good way to kill an entity without causing much chaos.
 The fallen entity may drop its spawn egg!
-Destruction Egg, on the other hand, it's an even more efficient way to kill, but causes much more chaos due to the aggressive explosions!
+Destruction Egg, on the other hand, is an even more efficient way to kill, but causes much more chaos due to the aggressive explosions!